hassio-addons/repository/README.md

 - [Open an issue for the add-on: FTP][ftp-issue]
 - [Open an issue for the add-on: Grafana][grafana-issue]
 - [Open an issue for the add-on: Happy Bubbles][happy-bubbles-issue]
-- [Open an issue for the add-on: Home Assistant Control Panel][control-panel-issue]
 - [Open an issue for the add-on: Homebridge][homebridge-issue]
 - [Open an issue for the add-on: IDE][ide-issue]
 - [Open an issue for the add-on: InfluxDB][influxdb-issue]